 A Fair Price for Solar

-Right now, when rooftop solar owners sell their excess power back to the grid they receive around 6c/kWh.
-But the retail companies on-sell this same electricity to a neighbour for up to 29c/kWh — that’s nearly five times the amount solar households get back.
+Right now, when rooftop solar owners sell their excess power back to the grid they could receive as little as 6c/kWh – or nothing!
+But the retail companies can on-sell this same electricity to a neighbour for three times that!
 It’s daylight robbery and it’s time that solar owners are recognised for the power they feed back into the grid and are paid a fair price for the sunny energy that benefits all consumers.

 Life After Feed-in Tariffs